Anxiety: ‘Fight, Flight or Freeze’

 The blood supply within the brain also alters.
 There is a shift from the cortex to the limbic system.
 The cortex is the part of the brain associated with higher level thinking where language is produced, where there is a clear sense of past and future, and thinking is sophisticated and nuanced.
 However, it is also the slowest part of the brain.

 In times of stress the blood is diverted to the limbic system which is the home of emotions including rage and fear.
 This part of brain has a visual memory; however the language stored here is limited to yells, screams and expletives.
 This part of the brain processes information more quickly; hence time appears to slow down.
 Limbic thinking is very threat based.
 There is no time for nuanced thought in times of peril and thinking becomes very black and white.
 It is focused in the present and has no sense of past or future.
-This is illustrated by the experience of ‘flashbacks’ when traumatic experiences recalled from the limbic system appear to be happening in the now.
+This is illustrated by the experience of ‘flashbacks’ when traumatic experiences recalled from the limbic system appear to be happening in the here and now.